Create Patch Panels From Scratch: An Example

 The end goal is:

-This will provide our devices with connectivity to switch ports.
+This provides devices with connectivity to switch ports.

-Before we add the patch panel, we need to create the template.
+Before adding the patch panel, create the model template.
 In this example, this is a single patch panel with 48 RJ-45 ports.

 - Go to Resources > Assets > Patch Panel Models > Create.